trivialsoftware/trivialdb/Readme.md

 ### Upcoming v3.0.0

-Currently, I'm working on adding a few minor breaking changed (such as implicit changing #34), and browser support.
+Currently, I'm working on adding a few minor breaking changed (such as implicit chaining #34), and browser support.
 If you want to test these features, you can check out master and give it a spin.
 If you find a bug, please file an issue!

 ## Contributing